gengjunwu/admob-pro-ionic2-demo/README.md

 # Introduction #
 This repository demonstrate a quick example for using ionic native plugin for Google AdMob in Ionic 2 apps.
 The app made in this example is based on [AdMob Ionic2 Demo by Jaivehall](https://github.com/jaivehall/admob-ionic2-demo).
 However, this example is completely rewritten for Ionic v2.3.0 & Ionic Native v3.4.4.

+# IMPORTANT #
+The Ad unit ID used in this demo is created for testing purposes, DO NOT abuse it or use it in your production application.
+If you would like to get your own, please [click here](https://apps.admob.com).

 # Issues #
 * The ionic native plugin may not work in Ionic View app.
 If it does not work, please use simulator or real device.